University of Technology Sydney

 Required texts

 No required texts.
-Lecture notes and academic papers will be sufficient resources for the course.
+Lectures slides and lists of academic papers will be provided and are sufficient.